uvarc/rc-website/content/service/cloud.md

 ## Training & Implementation

-With an AWS account in hand, you will need training.
+With an AWS account in hand, you will need some training.
 We offer regular, free [workshops on cloud computing](/education/workshops/).
-In addition, we have weekly availability to answer your questions during our office ours, or we can schedule an in-person, hands-on training with your research group or lab.
+In addition, we have weekly availability to answer your questions during our office hours, or we can schedule an in-person, hands-on training with your research group or lab.

 If you need help in designing your infrastructure in a cloud environment, or thinking through how to migrate your existing projects, [contact us](/service/consult/) for a consultation.